 International businesses have frequent transactions in foreign currencies and therefore have payables or receivables in those currencies.
 To close such transactions, the businesses need foreign exchange, international banks, and institutions provide.
 These institutions have their bid and ask rates for currency buying and deposits.
 They buy or accept currencies at a bid price that is less than the ask price at which they sell.
 These banks have the privilege to trade foreign exchange in international markets.

 We all know that the banks are no more doing traditional banking.
 They have a gamut of services to be provided to their clients both domestically and internationally.
 Foreign investment is one of such services that multinational banks offer to their clients.
 Since these banks have their presence in many countries, they are in a better position to provide consulting services to their clients for their investing requirements.

 It is a known fact that dealing in foreign currency is risky.
 The reason for the risk is: the prices of currencies are very fluctuating.
 The price at which a deal is struck may not remain constant till all the transactions are over.
 It is the situation where hedging plays an important role.
 With the help of hedging instruments such as forwards and options, risks can be mitigated, and planned profits may be attained.
 Such instruments are the contracts that lock the currency prices on a particular day in the future.

 International Money Market

-Likewise, the other money market instruments include euro notes, euro commercial papers etc.
+Likewise, the other money market instruments include euro notes, euro commercial papers, etc.

-In essence, the international financial market is even bigger a market available for multinational and other domestic companies.
-A growing business when reaches international heights also has a lot of services to be offered by international banks and financial institutions.
+The international financial market is a more prominent market available for multinational and other domestic companies.
+When a growing business reaches international heights, it has a lot of services that international banks and financial institutions can offer.
 These markets provide a business with a platform to take their businesses to a different height.